tmmccall/DevOps-Foundations-Course/Week 3/README.md

 - **`DevOps Foundations-Session 3 Slides.pdf`**: In-person session presentation slides.

-> **Note**: This week does not include a dedicated practice exercise, because the `Project/` serves as an integrated exercise covering concepts from both Week 2 and Week 3.
+> **Note**: This week does not include a dedicated practice exercise, because the [`Project/`](https://github.com/shiftkey-labs/DevOps-Foundations-Course/tree/master/Project) serves as an integrated exercise covering concepts from both Week 1 to Week 3.
 It is highly recommended to complete the Project to effectively understand and apply the Docker and CI/CD concepts learned.

 ## Helpful Guides and Essential Resources